 It is just as important for an electric wheelchair to be height adjustable.
 It should be low enough to fit under low positions such as tables but also be extendable to heights such as opening cupboards in the kitchen or reach shelves up high.
 Adjustable heights allow for an improved quality of life.

 Managing Turns and Kerbs

 Wheelchairs should be able to flawlessly handle kerbs and uneven patches on roads or any surface.
 As such all wheels should at all times remain on the ground while the caster wheels are sprung in order to avoid fracturing and maintain stability.

-Although these might seem like a lot, they are just some of the important things to consider when making a buying decision about an electric wheelchair.
-Apart from the abovementioned, there are also other items (add-ons) that can be added to enhance your riding or sitting experience.
+Although this might seem like a lot, these are just some of the important things to consider when making a buying decision about an electric wheelchair.
+Apart from the above, there are also other items (add-ons) that can be added to enhance your riding or sitting experience.
 Some add-ons to consider might be tilted backrests and electric leg rests.

 Please feel free to ask if you have any questions or if you feel we should add other important features to this list.
 See our product pages for details and should you have any questions feel free to give us a call at 800-682-9444.
 One of our agents will be happy to assist you.
 We are open every day from 8AM - 8PM EST. Visit our blog to see more of what we have to offer on electric wheelchairs.

 Feel free to write me anytime at email@example.com if you have any questions or comments.
 At Electric Wheelchairs USA, we truly love helping our customers make the best choice for their needs whether it is a power chair, mobility scooter, or lift chair.